 What is meant by a pornographic image?

-In order for an image to be regarded as pornographic it must be of such a nature for it to be reasonably assumed to have been produced solely or principally for the purposes of sexual arousal.
+An image is ‘pornographic’ if it is of such a nature that it must reasonably be assumed to have been produced solely or principally for the purpose of sexual arousal.

 What is meant by an extreme image?